Retinal Tear & Retinal Detachment Treatment

 Types of Retinal Detachment

 There are three kinds of retinal detachment.
 The most common form, described above, occurs when fluid leaks into the retina; people who are nearsighted or who have had an injury or eye surgery are most susceptible.
 Less frequently, friction between the retina and vitreous or scar tissue pulls the retina loose, something that occurs most often in patients with diabetes.
 Third, disease-related swelling or bleeding under the retina can push it away from the eye wall.
+Our physicians will walk through the appropriate treatment catered to your needs.

 Signs of Retinal Tear